junxit/us-congress-bills-110/metadata.md

 - 2007-05-21 — Placed on the Union Calendar, Calendar No. 96.
 - 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-160.
 - 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-160.
+- 2007-05-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-22 — Considered as unfinished business. (consideration: CR H5581-5582)
+- 2007-05-22 — Considered under suspension of the rules. (consideration: CR H5556-5560)
+- 2007-05-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2264.
+- 2007-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-22 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2007-05-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 345 - 72 (Roll no. 398). (text: CR H5556-5557)
+- 2007-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 345 - 72 (Roll no. 398).(text: CR H5556-5557)